 w/ Pamela Rabe, Miranda Otto, Paul Chubb

-A brilliantly realized psychodrama nominated for 11 Australian Film Institute awards.
-Rabe, who won for Best Actress, plays Hester, a middle-aged woman living on an isolated farm that’s seen better days.
-She takes in a drifter named Katherine (Otto) and the two spend all their time together, bonding intensely.
+A brilliantly realized psychodrama nominated for eleven Australian Film Institute awards.
+Pamela Rabe, who won for Best Actress, plays Hester, a middle-aged woman living on an isolated farm that’s seen better days.
+She takes in a drifter named Katherine, played intriguingly by Miranda Otto, and the two spend all their time together, bonding intensely.
 One night, driving home a bit drunk, they hit a man in the road and Hester decides to dump his body into the farm’s old well.
 Katherine comes to believe the man in the well is still alive and the women’s codependence turns toxic.
-The tense plot is perfectly reflected by Mandy Walker’s cinematography.
-She’s known for Lantana (2001) and the mainstream epic Australia (2008).
-The sense of space, either cramped inside or wide open and exposed outside, is as realistic as it is stylized.
+The tense plot is perfectly reflected by Mandy Walker’s cinematography—as realistic as it is stylized, creating a sense of space either cramped inside or wide open and exposed outside.
 There are lots of greys and smoky blues, which intensify the occasional bursts of color, and the use of silence is similarly effective.
-The screenplay, another AFI winner, is by the woman who wrote Gillian Armstrong’s High Tide (1987) and Jane Campion’s An Angel at My Table (1990).
-It’s a story that doesn’t let go even after the movie ends.
+The screenplay, another AFI winner, is by Laura Jones who wrote Gillian Armstrong’s High Tide (1987) and Jane Campion’s An Angel at My Table (1990).
+The Well is a story that doesn’t let go even after the movie ends.

 Werewolf of Washington (1973) dir.
 Milton Moses Ginsberg

 w/ Dean Stockwell, Biff McGuire, Michael Dunn, Katalin Kallay, Henry Ferrentin